YizeZhang/Net_Diff/README.md

 * 6. Source code is under the src branch.

-For any problems or sugestions in using Net_Diff, please contact me: Yize Zhang, zhyize@163.com
+For any problems or sugestions in using Net_Diff, please contact me (zhyize@163.com) or leave a message on GitHub

 ***